xh621/MISCO/README.md

 <p align="center">
   <img src="pic/2-result1_8task_1.png" width="700">
   <br>
-  <em>Figure 2: Evaluations of best fitness and cumulative fitness time average (CFTA) during evolution.</em>
+  <em>Figure 2: Evaluations of best fitness and cumulative fitness time average (CFTA) during evolution. a, A brief introduction of the selected task instances, including their objectives and difficulty levels. b, Performance comparison of best fitness.
+Best fitness (vertical axis) is plotted against the cumulative count of up to 1,000 robot evaluations (horizontal axis). c, Performance comparison of cumulative fitness time average (CFTA).
+CFTA reflects how the average fitness of evaluated robot designs changes as evolution progresses.</em>
 </p>

 <p align="center">
   <img src="pic/3-result2_8task_1.png" width="700">
   <br>
-  <em>Figure 3: Comparisons of evolutionary outcomes across different metrics and tasks.</em>
+  <em>Figure 3: Comparisons of evolutionary outcomes. a, left: Comparative results of eventually achieved best fitness (i.e. best fitness at 1000 evaluations), as well as average ranks of different algorithms across all tasks.
+The best results are in bold while the best-performing baselines other than MISCo are underlined (the same is true for panel b). a, right: Normalized best-fitness performances showcased in radar plots, with MISCo-A serving as one unit. b, left: Comparative results of average fitness of all evaluated designs, as well as average ranks of different algorithms across all tasks. b, right: Normalized average-fitness performances showcased in radar plots, with MISCo-A serving as one unit. c, Kernel density estimations of fitness distributions.
+Probability density (vertical axis) is plotted against fitness (horizontal axis).</em>
 </p>

 ### Diversity Analysis
 <p align="center">
   <img src="pic/4-bio_8task_1.png" width="600">
   <br>
-  <em>Figure 4: Performance comparison of diversity across different algorithms and tasks.</em>
+  <em>Figure 4: Performance comparison of diversity.
+In some cases such as GA in Climber-v0, the algorithm fails to produce more than one robot design that could enter top 5 percent and so diversity is not available ("NA").
+Revisit the results in Section efficiency, and we note that only MEC-VAE and MorphVAE are able to achieve diversity steadily on most tasks without compromising the ability to evolve high-performing robots.
+This confirms the superiority of probabilistic generative models, such as VAE, to infer statistical distributions of high-performing solutions from evaluated sample points, hence effectively stimulating the exploration of diverse promising designs in the evolutionary process and achieving a delicate balance between exploration and exploitation.</em>
 </p>

 ### Ablation Studies
 <p align="center">
   <img src="pic/7-ablation_1.png" width="600">
   <br>
-  <em>Figure 5: Results of the ablation study comparing base models with their variants.</em>
+  <em>Figure 5: Results of the ablation study.
+Best fitness achieved at the end of evolution is compared between both of the two variants and their ablated versions.</em>
 </p>

 <p align="center">
   <img src="pic/5-ablation_excel_1.png" width="600">
   <br>
-  <em>Figure 6: Comparison of best fitness between MISCO and its ablated versions.</em>
+  <em>Figure 6: Comparison of best fitness between MISCO and its ablated versions. a, Ablation studies on MISCO-A. b, Ablation studies on MISCO-B.</em>
 </p>

 Experiments across 8 benchmark tasks demonstrate that: